Want to drive more traffic to your website?

 While there are a bunch of great social media monitoring tools, I use Buzzsumo for this because they offer granular control over alerts.
 For example, for brand mentions, it will tell me if the site doesn’t link to Blogging Wizard.

-But Buzzsumo is a paid tool, so if you’re on a budget you can use Google Alerts instead – it just means manually checking to see if sites link to you or not.
+But Buzzsumo is a paid tool and it isn’t cheap, so if you’re on a budget you can use Google Alerts instead – it just means manually checking to see if sites link to you or not.

 Here’s an example of an alert setup using Google Alerts: